rschristopher/ischristtrue.com/src/modern-views/free-will.md

 !!! quote "Matthew 7:7-8"
      Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you: For every one that asketh receiveth; and he that seeketh findeth; and to him that knocketh it shall be opened.

-Perhaps the most egregious flaw of monergism is that it *necessitates* reprobation (double predestination), despite the fact that there is no direct support for double predestination in the Bible nor in any orthodox tradition.
+Perhaps the most egregious flaw of strict monergism is that it *necessitates* reprobation (double predestination), despite the fact that there is no direct support for double predestination in the Bible nor in any orthodox tradition.